-A Coffs Coast Food Bowl brand can be an economic driver for the wider region.
+A Coffs Coast Harvest brand can be an economic driver for the wider region.
 Export produce in Coffs Harbour is focussed on fruit and vegetables and seafood harvesting.
 The wider subregion offers a supplementary range of produce, including dairy, beef and nuts, that can be part of this brand and diversify the sector.
+Additional value will be driven through the agriculture sector with the research and development of value-add manufacturing.

 A strategic approach is required to avoid land use compatibility issues, protect the long-term viability of production areas and expand rural sectors and communities.
 The blueberry harvest coincides with seasonal tourism and increases temporary populations - placing pressure on housing and accommodation supply.
 Opportunities for short-term workers' housing may be a viable alternative to expanding permanent housing stock.
-The Rural Lands Review component of Council's wider growth management strategy will consider these issues in consultation with the community and stakeholders.